 Important Note on Controlled Substances for ADHD:

 I can continue your treatment after reviewing previous evaluations and treatment plans.
 Release of Information (ROI) forms will be required so I can request records from your previous provider.
 Alternatively, if you have copies of your records, you can send them to me via patient portal or fax them.
-If these records are not available, I will need to do another ADHD evaluation.
+If these records are not available, I will need to do another ADHD evaluation (that may take 2 or more visits).
 Note, that I require the initial visit when I prescribe a stimulant medication to be in person (currently only available on Fridays in my Seattle office) and at least annually thereafter.
 If you have other chronic conditions I may require medical records and release of information forms signed so I can collaborate with your physician or specialist.

 Medication Policy on Benzodiazepines [Examples: Alprazolam (Xanax), Clonazepam (Klonopin), Diazepam (Valium), Lorazepam (Ativan)]